sumin-Ma/GALAMOST/docs/_build/html/_sources/constraint-space_constraint.rst.txt

 .. py:class:: LjConstrainForce(all_info, group, r_cut)

-   initializes a LJ interaction surface object for a group of particles with system information, particle set, and cut-off radius.
+   The constructor of a LJ interaction surface object for a group of particles.

    :param AllInfo all_info: The system information.
    :param ParticleSet group: The group of charged particles.